HomepageExploring JavaScript (ES2025 Edition)

 }

-export const LIGHTSPEED = 299792458;
+export const LIGHT_SPEED = 299792458;

 To export something, we put the keyword export in front of a declaration.
 Entities that are not exported are private to a module and can’t be accessed from outside.